Bollier, Queensland: Education

 There are no schools in Bollier.
 The nearest government primary schools are Mary Valley State College in neighbouring Imbil to the west and Kandanga State School in neighbouring Kandanga to the north-west.
-The nearest government secondary schools are Mary Valley State College (to Year 10) in neighbouring Imbil to the west and Gympie State High School (to Year 12) in Gympie to the north.
+The nearest government secondary schools are Mary Valley State State College (to Year 10) in neighbouring Imbil to the west and Gympie State High School (to Year 12) in Gympie to the north.